USS Congress (1799): Armament

 The "ratings" by number of guns were meant only as an approximation, and Congress often carried up to 48 guns.
 Ships of this era had no permanent battery of guns such as modern Navy ships carry.
-The guns and cannons were designed to be completely portable and often were exchanged between ships as situations warranted.
+The guns and cannons were designed to be completely portable and were often exchanged between ships as situations warranted.
 Each commanding officer outfitted armaments to their liking, taking into consideration factors such as the overall tonnage of cargo, complement of personnel aboard, and planned routes to be sailed.
 Consequently, the armaments on ships would change often during their careers, and records of the changes were not generally kept.